 — Edward Snowden (@Snowden) December 13, 2017

 Even if you don’t understand exactly what he’s talking about (yet), this Tails thing is important.
-Keep reading to learn what it is and why it has become so popular.
+So please keep reading to learn what it is and why it has become so popular.

 What is Tails, and why do privacy fans love it?

 Tails is a unique computer operating system.
 It is designed to help you use the Internet anonymously and get around censorship.
 Tails is a live system (live operating system) that runs from a USB stick or DVD.
-It lets you connect to the Internet using virtually any computer while leaving no trace of your activities after you are done.
+It lets you connect to the Internet using virtually any computer while leaving no trace of your activities after you have finished.

-Even better, Tails is free software that anyone can install and use whenever and wherever privacy and anonymity are important.
+Even better, Tails is free software that anyone can install and use whenever and wherever privacy and anonymity are essential.

 What makes Tails safer than other operating systems?